hulasozdemir/portfolio_optimization/README.md

 - Interactive dashboard to visualize the efficient frontier, cumulative returns, and portfolio weights

 ## Dashboard
-Click [here](portfoliooptimization-production.up.railway.app) to go the dasboard.
+Click [here](https://portfoliooptimization-production.up.railway.app) to go to the dasboard.

 ## Installation